 FARNBOROUGH — With politicians in the U.S. clamoring for a “hedge” against future missile threats, and budget cuts anticipated on both sides of the Atlantic, Raytheon is pitching a “smart defense” approach.
 With internal investments, over the last 18 months the company has designed an architectural analysis tool to show how NATO can leverage current missile defense systems against various scenarios, says Wes Kremer, vice president of Air and Missile Defense systems.
 The modeling ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Raytheon Develops Missile Defense Analysis Tool".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Raytheon Develops Missile Defense Analysis Tool".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.